artefactual/archivematica-devtools/README.md

 *Versions*: Archivematica 1.5, 1.6

-rebuild-elasticsearch-aip-index-from-files will recreate the ElasticSearch index from AIPs stored on disk.
+rebuild-elasticsearch-aip-index-from-files will recreate the Elasticsearch index from AIPs stored on disk.
-This is useful if the ElasticSearch index has been deleted or damaged, but you still have access to the AIPs in a local filesystem.
+This is useful if the Elasticsearch index has been deleted or damaged, but you still have access to the AIPs in a local filesystem.
 This is not intended for AIPs not stored in a local filesystem, for example Duracloud.

 This must be run on the same system that Archivematica is installed on, since it uses code from the Archivematica codebase.